Jugtojssidhu/Android_App_UAEC/README.md

 Blood Guard is an AI-powered health monitoring application designed to empower cardiovascular patients.
 Through seamless integration with wearable technology, Blood Guard tracks essential health metrics, providing real-time, data-informed insights to support users on their journey to better health and recovery.

-## Folder Structure

-- **images**: Contains screenshots and icons used in the app’s documentation.
-- **myapplication**: Contains the main source code for the app.
-- **res**: Contains additional resources for the app, like layouts, strings, and drawable files.

-For more details on each folder, see the README files within each directory.

 ## Mission Statement

 Blood Guard aims to empower cardiovascular patients by providing continuous, data-driven insights.
 Our app promotes proactive health management through intelligent data analysis, visualization, and seamless user experience.